davidryan59/Peo/README.md

 The class contains:
 - A central data store of these primes and exponents
-- Some cached data, e.g. numeric, textual or fractional representation (the latter using Fraction class from `fraction.js`)
+- Some cached data, e.g. numeric or text representations
 - An API with many functions to manipulate the Peo and return the result as a new Peo.

 To install, use `npm i peo`.
 To test, `npm test`.
 For examples of usage see Github `examples` directory, via `npm run examples`.
 Limits of both prime (key) and exponent (value) are around 10^15.